Institute of Social Development (ISD)

-Institute of Social Development (ISD) is a non-governmental organization based in Kandy Sri Lanka, established in order to empower the marginalized and discriminated Plantation community.
-ISD was founded in 1991 by a group of activists who initiated a dialogue on measuring the impact of development activities implemented by various sectors including the government and NGOs in the previous decade.
-The findings indicated that there has been no major quantitative change in the lives of the plantation community.
+Institute of Social Development (ISD) is a non-governmental organization based in Kandy Sri Lanka, established in 1991 by a group of activists who works in the field of human right, labour, gender, and advocacy.
+The group initiated a dialogue on measuring the impact of development activities implemented by various sectors including government and NGOs in the plantation sector since 1948.
+The findings indicated that there have been no major qualitative changes taken place in the lives of the plantation worker community.

-The group concluded that unless the marginalized communities are not empowered to demand their own development and rights, development activities imposed from the outside will not be sustainable.
-Thus the ISD was formed to cater to this requirement.
-For the last two decades, ISD executed various programmes on awareness rising and capacity building in order to empower the marginalized plantation community.
+The group concluded that unless the marginalized communities are not empowered to demand and defend their ensured rights, outsiders cannot influence them for sustainable change.
+Thus, ISD executed various awareness programmes to empower the marginalized plantation community.

 Vision and MissionIn the year 2011, we broadened our programmes and as a result, we have changed our vision and mission as: